 - Generate some traffic to your app.

-New Relic will begin monitoring application performance, end user experience, and server performance collected after the add-on is installed.
-Within a few minutes, data should start appearing in your APM Overview page.
+New Relic will begin monitoring application performance, end user experience, and host performance collected after the add-on is installed.
+Within a few minutes, data should start appearing in your APM Summary page.

 Troubleshoot your installation